Riteshvaswal/spam-filter-detection/README.md

-Code are updated in fakenewsiit.pyinb file.
+Code are updated in fakenewsiit.ipynb file with output result.